jsreport/docs/docs/get-started.md

 You can see it is just html with handlebars binding to the sample data you previously created.
 Now you can click the `Run` button in the jsreport designer and it should preview a pdf in the right pane.
 This is because you previously selected `phantom-pdf` which automatically converts html into pdf.

 To make it a little bit more complex lets add a tax calculation to the template.
 To do it you will need to define a custom javascript function calculating tax from the original price.
-Such a function can be added to the `helpers` tab in jsreport studio:
+Such a function can be added to the bottom panel in jsreport studio:

 ```js
 function tax(price) {